-- Chewing gum stimulates your saliva flow and the alkaline base in saliva can also help eliminate the bad taste.
+Chewing sugar-free gum stimulates your saliva flow and help eliminate the bad taste associated with dry mouth.

-- Avoid foods that may irritate your stomach, like tomatoes, citrus fruits, caffeine, chocolate or soda, which can lead to higher levels of acid reflux.
+If suffering from GERD, avoid foods that may irritate your stomach, like tomatoes, citrus fruits, caffeine, chocolate, or soda, leading to higher levels of acid reflux.

 - Vitamins and minerals

 Supplementing specific or multi-vitamins could help if deficient.